alukach/alukach.github.io/content/posts/message-processing-with-pydantic.md

 ---
 date: 2022-08-05
 layout: post
-title: Type-based message/event processing with Pydantic
+title: Type-based message processing with Pydantic
 categories: ["posts"]
 tags: [python, pydantic]
 ---

-When building systems to that process messages, it's not unlikely to find yourself in a situation where you need to process a number of inputted heterogeneous messages (i.e. messages of varying shapes/types) by a single function.
+When building systems to process messages, it's not unlikely to find yourself in a situation where you need to process a number of inputted heterogeneous messages (i.e. messages of varying shapes/types).
 For example, consider a situation where you are processing messages from an SQS queue via a Lambda function.
 This post attempts to highlight how this can be achieved in a clean and elegant manner by utilizing [Pydantic](https://pydantic-docs.helpmanual.io/), Python's [typing](https://docs.python.org/3/library/typing.html) system, and some helpers from the Python standard library.

 ## Categorizing messages of unknown type